SRLG-Marketing/injury-info/LIA-REPUTABLE-SOURCES-SETUP.md

 - ✅ LIA sources show their original source type (e.g., "Legal Injury Advocates", "LIA Blog Post")
 - ✅ System works even when Google Sheets is unavailable
 - ✅ Sources are relevant to user queries
+- ✅ No duplicate URLs appear in the source list

 Your users now have consistent access to legal assistance alongside authoritative medical and government information!